andybn/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ## Avoiding common attacks

-These ones are the SWCs (Smart contract weakness classification) that initially affected to my contract and were mitigated as it is described in SWC specifications:
+These ones are the SWCs (Smart contract weakness classification) that initially affected to my contracts and were mitigated as it is described in SWC specifications:

 * SWC-105 Unprotected Ether Withdrawal
 * SWC-101 Integer Overflow and Underflow